Next Generation Sequencing and Single Cell Technology: What’s the Difference?

 Putting It All Together

 This is where having the proper cell sorter comes in.
 NanoCellect’s Wolf Cell Sorter enables healthy, viable cells.
-This allows both NGS and single cell research to be done efficiently.
+This allows NGS, single cell multiomics and antibody development to be done efficiently.

 That’s one more thing they have in common.